 Figure 8.3.3.2.2-1: Service provisioning – Request/Response

 1. The EEC sends a service provisioning request to the ECS.
 The service provisioning request includes the security credentials of the EEC received during EEC authorization procedure and may include the UE identifier such as GPSI, connectivity information, UE location, EEC service continuity support and AC profile(s) information.
 EEC may provide its desired ECSP identifier(s) in the service provisioning request based on EEC preference.

+If application triggering is supported and required by the EEC, the EEC may indicate to ECS that the EEC triggering service is needed by including the EEC Triggering Service Indication, EEC Triggering Service Description, Triggering Service Area, and Triggering Service Period information in the request message.

 2. Upon receiving the request, the ECS performs an authorization check to verify whether the EEC has authorization to perform the operation.
 The ECS may utilize the capabilities (e.g. UE location) of the 3GPP core network as specified in clause 8.10.2.
 If the UE serving PLMN identifier is not provided by the EEC in the connectivity information of the service provisioning request, the ECS may invoke the NEF monitoring event API as described in 3GPP TS 23.502 [43] and 3GPP TS 23.682 [17] to obtain the UE roaming status and serving PLMN identifier.
 If the UE is roaming, the ECS may use the serving PLMN identifier to determine the roaming partner ECS (i.e. V-ECS) information to be provided to the EEC in the service provisioning response.
 If AC profile(s) are provided by the EEC, the ECS identifies the EES(s) based on the provided AC profile(s) and the UE location.
 When AC profiles(s) are not provided, then: